AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 :ada:`Put_Image` and derived types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Derived types make use of the :ada:`Put_Image` procedure that was specified for
+Types that were derived from untagged types (or null extensions) make use of
+the :ada:`Put_Image` procedure that was specified for
 their parent type |mdash| either a custom procedure indicated in the
 :ada:`Put_Image` aspect or the default one.
 Naturally, if a derived type
 has the :ada:`Put_Image` aspect, the procedure indicated in the aspect is used